Emergent Universe as an interaction in the dark sector: Interaction Model

-\be +\frac{B}{2r}\frac{\gamma_m}{\ga_m-2r}(1+z)^{6r}, \ee where $C_1$ and $C_2$ are the integration constants.
-Taking the derivative of Eq. (\ref{rod5}) and replacing in the equations of (\ref{04}) gives the dark matter and the dark energy of these models \be \ro_{m}=C_2(1+z)^{3\ga_m}+\frac{2A\sqrt{B}}{\ga_m-r}(1+z)^{3r}+\frac{B}{\ga_m-2r}(1+z)^{6r}, \ee \be \ro_x=C_1+\frac{2A\sqrt{B}}{r}(1+z)^{3r}+\frac{B}{2r}(1+z)^{6r}. \ee For the choice $C_2=0$, the energy density of Eq. (\ref{rod5}) may be written in the form $\ro(a)=(\beta+\alpha a^{3r})^2/a^{6r}$, with $\beta$ and $\alpha$ simple constants.
-This form of the energy density is the one obtained in \cite{Muk}, these authors find it by using a polytropic equation of state of the form $p=\mathcal{A}\rho-\mathcal{B}\rho^{1/2}$.
-One purpose of this research is to show that in a spatially flat universe with a barotropic equation of state (instead of polytropic) and the interaction Eq. (\ref{Q}) may cast the energy density of the an Emergent Universe.
-The observational constraints on the model parameters for $C_2=0$ will not be found here since it was already considered in \cite{Paul1}, \cite{Ghose}.
-But we will analyse the models with $C_2\neq0$ for $r=1/2$ and $r=1/3$ and find the constrains to determine the model parameters, respectively.
-For the best of our knowledge, this was not done already in previous work.
+For the choice $C_2=0$, the energy density of Eq. (\ref{rod5}) may be written in the form $\ro(a)=(\beta+\alpha a^{3r})^2/a^{6r}$, with $\beta$ and $\alpha$ simple constants.
+This form of the energy density is the one obtained in \cite{Muk}, these authors found it by using a polytropic equation of state of the form $p=\mathcal{A}\rho-\mathcal{B}\rho^{1/2}$.
+One purpose of this research is to show that in a spatially flat universe with a linear barotropic equation of state (instead of polytropic) and the interaction Eq. (\ref{Q}) may cast the energy density of the an Emergent Universe.
+That is why we studied this specific interaction and no others.
+Probably there are other interactions that could cast this particular energy density, maybe there is one where it could be possible to leave the barotropic index $\gamma_x$ free.
+We are working on this and we leave it for a future research.
+For the purposes of the present work, it can be seen that the models studied in the references \cite{Paul1}, \cite{Ghose} are a particular case of this model when the constant $C_2=0$.
+We will not analyse these models, instead, we studied the model with $C_2\neq0$ for $r=1/2$ and $r=1/3$ and we have found the constraints to determine the model parameters, for every case respectively.
+To the best of our knowledge, this was not done in any previous work.

 By taking into account the present-density parameters $\Omega_{i0}=\ro_{i0}/3H_{0}^2$ along with the flatness condition $1=\Omega_{b0}+\Omega_{x0}+\Omega_{m0}$, the integration constants $C_1$ and $C_2$ may be expressed in terms of the observational density parameters \be C_1=3{H_0}^2\Omega_{x0}-\frac{2A\sqrt{B}}{r}-\frac{B}{2r}, \ee \be C_2=3{H_0}^2\Omega_{m0}-\frac{2A\sqrt{B}}{\ga_m -r}-\frac{B}{\ga_m-2r}. \ee In this case the Friedmann equation (\ref{E1a}) is given in terms of the redshift and density parameters by